 “Here the winning proposal is a worthy winner.
 The winning proposal is designed to open up to the north, that is, the entire Musicon area with large glass sections illuminated from behind by daylight from the south.
 To the south, and thus to the motorway, the workshop halls are laid.
 In this way, the building also forms a noise wall to the delight of the entire Musicon area.
-The proposal is designed so that it can be built in four stages.” – Tells Chairman of Roskilde Technical School, Johnny Damsted Andersen.
+The proposal is designed so that it can be built in four stages.”Tells Chairman of Roskilde Technical School, Johnny Damsted Andersen.

 How the project addresses the Sustainable Development Goals

+In the project we have worked with issues related to the Sustainable Development Goals.
+However, the project was not designed to address the global goals, as it was created before the goals were adopted by the UN.
 We have worked with issues related to: SDG 3: Good Health and well-being, SDG 4: Quality education, SDG 7: Affordable and clean energy, SDG 8: Decent work and economic growth, SDG 11: Sustainable cities and communities and SDG 17: Partnerships for the goals.

 - Adam Mørk, STAMERS KONTOR